openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

      - Description
    * - ``answer_value``
      - The text label of the answer choice for checkboxes, dropdown, and multiple choice problems.
-The value entered by the student for text input, numerical input, and math expression input problems.
+The value entered by the learner for text input, numerical input, and math expression input problems.

-       Answer choices selected by at least one student after 23 Oct 2013, but not selected after 6 Mar 2014, do not include an ``answer_value`` for checkboxes and multiple choice problems.
+       Answer choices selected by at least one learner after 23 Oct 2013, but not selected after 6 Mar 2014, do not include an ``answer_value`` for checkboxes and multiple choice problems.
 The ``value_id`` is available for these problems.

    * - ``consolidated_variant``
-     - TRUE if the Studio **Randomization** setting for this problem component is set to **Always**, **On Reset**, or **Per Student**, but there is no variation in the possible answers.
+     - TRUE if the Studio **Randomization** setting for this problem component is set to **Always**, **On Reset**, or **Per Learner**, but there is no variation in the possible answers.
 Often, this indicates that the Python script that randomizes values for the problem is not present, or that the multiple choice problem is not currently set up to shuffle the